 Post Move – At your new home

-12. Help your kids make new friends: Try and get involved in the local community and school events as soon as you can to help support your child's transition from their old life to new - but don’t forget they’ll probably still be missing their old friends so help and encourage them to write an email or letter to keep in touch.
-Skype is great too for video calling and it’s free to use via the internet.
+Try and get involved in the local community and school events as soon as you can to help support your child's transition from their old life to new - but don’t forget they’ll probably still be missing their old friends so help and encourage them to use video chat or write an email or letter to keep in touch.

 If you're moving internationally with children that are slightly older and are worried about how they're coping with the prospect of moving, then why not get them to read our moving guide?
 Written especially for them, this has some good tips and advice on making the process as stress free as possible.